 Make regular veterinary visits a priority for a senior cat

 Routine physical exams are essential to your cat’s health, and they become even more important as your kitty enters his or her middle-aged years.
 Like older people, older cats need to visit the veterinarian more frequently, usually about every six months — even if they appear healthy.

 Feline veterinary specialists also recommend blood tests be performed at least once a year to monitor for diabetes, hyperthyroidism and kidney disease.
 That’s because blood tests often detect evidence of age-related diseases before the condition becomes serious or signs are noticed by a pet owner.
 Early detection may mean greater success in managing or treating the disease, less discomfort or pain for your cat, and less expense for you.

 Provide easy access or special accommodations to creature comforts

-Arthritis, constipation and muscle weakness — all of which an older cat can experience — are just a few causes of litter box issues in senior cats.
+Arthritis, constipation and muscle weakness — all of which a senior cat can experience — are just a few causes of litter box issues in senior cats.
 To avoid accidents, litter-ally speaking, consider these modifications:

 - Use a litter box with low sides so it’s easy for your cat to get in and out.

 - Keep litter boxes on the main level of your home — or place a box on each level — so your arthritic senior kitty doesn’t need to go up and down stairs.

 - Increase the frequency of scooping and cleaning if your cat has become pickier about the litter box.